Maple Sugaring in Fairfield County

 Stamford Museum & Nature Center

-One of only two official maple sugar producers in Fairfield County, The Stamford Museum & Nature Center makes their own maple syrup from the more than 200 mature maple trees right on their 118-acre campus.
-Visit the Sugar House & Cidery and taste their seasonal maple syrup and sugary treats.
-This year’s Maple Sugar Fest Sundays are March 2, 9, & 16 from 10 am to 2 pm, featuring new attractions, enhanced programming, and seasonal offerings including free giveaways and traditional favorites like Colonial and Native American demonstrations until 2 pm.
+One of only two official maple sugar producers in Fairfield County, The Stamford Museum & Nature Center makes their own maple syrup from the more than 200 mature maple trees right on its 118-acre campus.
+Visit the Sugar House & Cidery and taste the seasonal maple syrup and sugary treats.

 Trumbull Nature & Arts Center

-On Saturday, March 1, you can see the maple sugaring process in action at the Trumbull Nature & Arts Center – from tapping maple trees to watching the sap run from their enormous Maple Sugar tree, and then taking a short walk to the firepit to observe the evaporation process.
-All participants will get to taste a sample of real Connecticut maple syrup.
-Morning session 11-11:45 am; afternoon session 12-12:45 pm ($20 per family).
+In March, you can see the maple sugaring process in action at the Trumbull Nature & Arts Center – from tapping maple trees to watching the sap run from their enormous maple sugar tree, and then taking a short walk to the firepit to observe the evaporation process.

 Ambler Farm in Wilton